OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table/README.md

 # 🐞 CSS Challenge: Responsive Pricing Table

-This challenge focuses on creating a responsive pricing table using CSS.
-The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes.
-We'll use plain CSS for this example to focus on fundamental layout techniques.
+This challenge involves creating a responsive pricing table using CSS.
+The table will feature three pricing plans (Basic, Pro, and Premium) with different pricing and features.
+The design should be clean, modern, and adapt seamlessly to different screen sizes (desktop, tablet, and mobile).
+We'll use plain CSS for this example, focusing on grid layout and media queries for responsiveness.

-## Description of the Styling
+## Styling Description

-The pricing table will consist of three columns representing different pricing plans (e.g., Basic, Pro, Premium).
-Each plan will have a title, a price, and a list of features.
-The table should be centered horizontally on the page and have clear visual separation between plans.
-Responsive design is key – on smaller screens, the table should stack vertically to avoid horizontal scrolling.
+The pricing table will have a card-like design.
+Each plan will be represented as a separate column within a grid container.
+Key features will be displayed using a list.
+The design aims for visual clarity and easy comparison between plans.
+Hover effects will highlight the selected plan.
+Colors will be kept simple and muted to maintain a professional feel.

 ## Full Code